Catholic group wants Bill of Rights to have more weight

 She says the constitution must also honour the Treaty of Waitangi as the fundamental agreement governing New Zealand.

-Next story in National: Smelter deal 'keeping power prices high'
+Next story in New Zealand: Smelter deal 'keeping power prices high'

 Copyright © 2013, Radio New Zealand